spraphul/blog/_posts/2024-07-21-diffusion-models.md

 ### Harnessing Text: Conditional Image Generation

 Beyond unconditional generation, Diffusion Models demonstrate a powerful capacity for **conditional image generation**, guided by textual descriptions.
-This involves transforming the textual prompt into a **text embedding** using a language model, typically a transformer-based architecture like CLIP.
+This involves transforming the textual prompt into a **text embedding** using a language model, typically a transformer-based architecture.
 This embedding encapsulates the semantic meaning of the description, providing the U-Net with contextual information.

 During the denoising process, this text embedding is incorporated to **condition** the U-Net's predictions.
 The model learns to predict noise patterns that align with the textual description, effectively guiding the generation towards images that correspond to the given prompt.
 Various techniques, including concatenation, cross-attention, and modulation, can be employed to integrate the text embedding into the U-Net architecture.